0x3321c/profile-deletion/README.md

 ## DESCRIPTION
 * What is it ?
     - Script to be run once in a while.
-    - Fonction to ne added in you code
+    - Fonction to be added in your code
-    - Module to be install as a native cmdlet
+    - User Interface to be user friendly

 * Who is it for ?
     - IT Support